Health Alert | Coronavirus (COVID-19)

 With my very best wishes to you and your family.

 I hope these days find you and your families well as our nation and region continues to respond to the implications of COVID-19.
 I can assure you that Rivier University has been working over these months to provide a safe and flexible environment for your return to classes and the fall 2020 semester.

 I look forward to welcoming the Class of 2024 and our returning students for a living and learning experience.
 I am happy to recognize the work of the Emergency Operations Team led by Kurt Stimeling as we incorporate the universal practices of masking, social distancing, and increased hygiene throughout the Rivier campus.
 The following outlines changes in the academic calendar that will support our mutual responsibilities and safety.

 Mindful of the health and safety of our Rivier community, the University is modifying the academic calendar in ways intended to reduce the number of times residential students would normally depart and return to campus.
 Classes will start as originally planned on September 9, Columbus Day will be a class day, and face to face instruction will transition to remote instruction after Thanksgiving break.

 The following is a more specific calendar for your reference:

 - September 5, 6, and 7: Resident students will have a phased move-in to the residence halls.
 Details will be provided by the Office of Residence Life.

-- Tuesday, September 8: Academic Convocation will be restructured to allow for social distancing.
-Information will be provided by the Vice President for Academic Affairs.
+- Tuesday, September 8: Academic Convocation for Undergraduate students will be restructured to allow for physical distancing.
+7- and 14-week Professional Studies, Graduate, and Doctoral classes begin.